bywatersolutions/koha-plugin-coverflow/README.md

 The steps to get your coverflow to show up are as follows:

+## Generate a public report

-First, you need to create one or more public reports for your coverflow widget or widgets to be based on.
+First, you need to create one or more **public** reports for your coverflow widget or widgets to be based on.
 This is how the plugin knows what the content of your widget should contain.
 Each report needs only three columns; title, biblionumber, and isbn.
 It is important that you have a good and valid isbn, as that is the datum used to actually fetch the cover.
 Example finding items added in the last 30 days:

 ```SQL
 SELECT b.biblionumber, SUBSTRING_INDEX(m.isbn, ' ', 1) AS isbn, b.title